prosekit/prosekit/.changeset/lookbehind-regex-construction.md

 "prosekit-registry": patch
 ---

 Construct lookbehind trigger expressions with `new RegExp` so that modules still parse on engines without lookbehind support.
-The matched expressions are unchanged.